 Marie Kondo is a Japanese consultant who specializes in home organization.
 Her Netflix series, Tidying Up, introduced international audiences to her KonMari Method™ of creating serenity in your life.
 It’s all about recognizing what “sparks joy” in your home and purging those items that no longer serve you — thanking them for what they’ve brought to your life in the past.

-Meet the Metas
+Meet the Metas for an SEO Boost

 The metas are a family of HTML tags that act as previews of coming attractions.
 They describe the content on your website.
 When people search the web for specific keywords, phrases, or even brands, your use of the meta tags will ensure that your website comes up as a relevant search result.